Existence of Hermitian metrics with prescribed Hermitian-Yang-Mills tensors II: Introduction

 Let $M$ be a compact complex manifold and $E$ be a holomorphic vector bundle over $M$.
 Let $\theta\in \Om^{1,0}(M,E^*\ts E)$ be an $ E^* \otimes E $-valued smooth $(1,0)$-form. $(E, \theta)$ is called a Higgs bundle if $\bp\theta=0$.
 Suppose that $h$ is a smooth Hermitian metric on $E$.
 The Hermitian adjoint of $\theta$ with respect to $h$ is denoted by $\theta^\star_h$.
 The Higgs connection $D^{h}$ for the Hermitian Higgs bundle $(E,h,\theta)$ is defined as \beq D^h=\nabla^h+\theta+\theta_h^\star\eeq where $\nabla^h$ is the Chern connection of $(E,h)$.
 The curvature tensor of the Higgs connection $D^h$ is denoted by \beq R^{D^h}:=(D^h)^2\in \Gamma(M,\Lambda^2 T^*M\ts E^*\ts E).\eeq A Higgs bundle is called Hermitian-Einstein if there exist a constant $\lambda_0\in \R$ and a smooth Hermitian metric $h$ on $E$ such that the equation \beq \Lambda_{\omega_g}\left(\sq R^{D^h}\right)=\lambda_0\cdot h \eeq holds as an equality of tensors in $\Gamma(M, E^*\ts \bar E^*)$.
 It is proved in \cite{Sim88} that \eqref{HYMH} is solvable if and only if $(E,\theta)$ is Higgs polystable over a compact K\"ahler manifold.
 Note that, if $\theta=0$, the equation \eqref{HYMH} is the classical Hermitian-Einstein equation.
 In what follows, we refer to the tensor $\Lambda_{\omega_g}\left(\sq R^{D^h}\right)$ as the \emph{Hermitian-Yang-Mills-Higgs tensor}. \\

 The main result of this paper is the following analogue of the Calabi-Yau theorem, addressing the prescribed Hermitian-Yang-Mills-Higgs tensor problem for Higgs bundles on compact complex manifolds. \btheorem Let $(E,\theta)$ be a Higgs bundle over a compact Hermitian manifold $(M,\omega_g) $.
-Suppose that there exists a smooth Hermitian metric $ h_0 $ on $E$ such that the Hermitian-Yang-Mills-Higgs tensor of $(E,h_0,\theta)$ satisfies Then for any Hermitian positive definite tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique smooth Hermitian metric $ h $ on $E$ such that \beq \Lambda_{\omega_g}\left(\sq R^{D^h}\right)=P.\eeq \etheorem The positivity of $ \Lambda_{\omega_g}\sq R^{D^{h_0}}$ can be weakened to the positivity of the integral of the minimum eigenvalue of $\Lambda_{\omega_g}\sq R^{D^{h_0}} $ over a Gauduchon manifold (Theorem \ref{main6}).
+Suppose that there exists a Hermitian metric $ h_0 $ on $E$ such that the Hermitian-Yang-Mills-Higgs tensor of $(E,h_0,\theta)$ satisfies Then for any positive-definite Hermitian tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique Hermitian metric $ h $ on $E$ such that \beq \Lambda_{\omega_g}\left(\sq R^{D^h}\right)=P.\eeq \etheorem The positivity of $ \Lambda_{\omega_g}\left(\sq R^{D^{h_0}}\right)$ can be weakened to the positivity of the integral of the minimum eigenvalue of $\Lambda_{\omega_g}\left(\sq R^{D^{h_0}}\right) $ over a Gauduchon manifold (Theorem \ref{main6}).
 The following special case--where $\theta=0$--merits particular attention: \bcorollary Let $E$ be a holomorphic vector bundle over a compact Hermitian manifold $(M,\omega_g)$.
-Suppose that there exists a smooth Hermitian metric $ h_0 $ on $E$ such that the Hermitian-Yang-Mills tensor of the Chern connection satisfies Then for any Hermitian positive definite tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique smooth Hermitian metric $ h $ on $E$ such that \beq \Lambda_{\omega_g}\left(\sq R^{h}\right)=P.\eeq \ecorollary
+Suppose that there exists a Hermitian metric $ h_0 $ on $E$ such that the Hermitian-Yang-Mills tensor of the Chern connection satisfies Then for any positive-definite Hermitian tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique Hermitian metric $ h $ on $E$ such that \beq \Lambda_{\omega_g}\left(\sq R^{h}\right)=P.\eeq \ecorollary

-The uniqueness part of Theorem \ref{main1} is established by the following comparison theorem for Hermitian-Yang-Mills-Higgs tensors:
+The uniqueness part of Theorem \ref{main1} is established by the following comparison principle for Hermitian-Yang-Mills-Higgs tensors: